bvdbasch/bvdbasch/README.md

 # Hi, I'm Bonno!
 ### And I make *cool stuff* from code
 I'm a chemist turned devop and I enjoy creating software for both the web and the desktop.
-I aim to release most of my work under the  of my work is released under [the smile license 🙂](#).
+I aim to release most of my work under the [the smile license 🙂](https://github.com/bvdbasch/Playground/discussions/6).
 Curious about what it is that I do?
 Scroll down to find out more, or check out some business related things about me on [LinkedIN][1].

 ## Here's me at a glance
 <table align="left">